Fundbox Business Loan Review

 Fundbox vs. OnDeck

-If you prefer getting a one-time lump sum with fixed payments, OnDeck’s business term loan could be a better choice.
-It offers up to $100,000 more than Fundbox’s line of credit, plus there’s the option to switch to OnDeck’s line of credit down the road if you want more flexibility.
-Just note that you may end up paying more interest since OnDeck’s shortest repayment term is 12 months, compared to Fundbox’s short three-month term.
-While opting for a shorter term can help reduce your overall interest charges, your monthly bill will likely be higher.
+If you prefer getting a one-time lump sum with fixed payments, OnDeck’s business term loan could be a better choice — it offers up to $100,000 more than Fundbox’s line of credit.
+However, you may end up paying more interest: OnDeck’s shortest repayment term is 12 months, compared to Fundbox’s short three-month term.
+And while opting for a shorter term can help reduce your overall interest charges, your monthly bill will likely be higher.
+Further, if you prefer a line of credit, Fundbox actually offers higher amounts than OnDeck.

-The annual revenue requirements are identical for both lenders, but you’ll need an entire year of business history to qualify with OnDeck, making it less accessible for early-stage startups.
-The minimum credit score requirement is also 25 points higher with OnDeck — 625 versus Fundbox’s requirement of 600.
+With higher annual revenue and time in business requirements, OnDeck may be less accessible for early-stage startups.
+The minimum credit score requirement is also slightly higher — 625 versus Fundbox’s requirement of 600.

-Since both Fundbox and OnDeck are online lenders utilizing the latest streamlined software to make fast lending decisions, you can expect to receive your funds within a similar timeframe of one to three business days.
-Comparing interest rates in advance is tricky since Fundbox has significantly shorter terms.
-If both lenders sound appealing to you, it’s worth applying to both and seeing which lender offers you a better interest rate.
+Still, since both Fundbox and OnDeck are online lenders utilizing the latest streamlined software to make fast lending decisions, you can expect to receive your funds within a similar time frame of one to three business days.

 Fundbox vs. Bluevine